Structures: conditional statements and loops

 Similar to conditional statements, loops use the familiar

-keyword.
-Bash also supports while
+for keyword.
+Bash also supports while and

-loops, but most of the time you’re using a loop in
+until loops, but most of the time you’re using a loop in

 Bash, you’re operating on some sequence of file names rather than until